Twelve Apostles of Mexico: Transformative impact and precedent

 The Franciscan Twelve arriving in New Spain was the beginning of a sweeping wave of evangelization that would come to encompass a large swath of indigenous city-states.
-The Franciscan Twelve thus galvanized a new era of missionary work.
-From 1524-1534, Dominicans and Augustinians would join the "spiritual conquest".
-Gonzalo Fernandez de Oviedo, a 16th century historian, remarked of this phenomenon that "...these lands are flooded with friars; but none are greying, all being less than thirty years old.
+The Franciscan Twelve galvanized a new era of missionary work.
+From 1524 to 1534, Dominicans and Augustinians joined the "spiritual conquest".

+Gonzalo Fernandez de Oviedo, a 16th-century historian, remarked of this phenomenon that "...these lands are flooded with friars; but none are greying, all being less than thirty years old.
 I pray to God that they are capable of serving Him."
-Despite other religious orders being present and emphasizing conversion, the Franciscans were unique in that they believed their evangelization efforts, in addition to the creation of a "primitive apostolic church" in New Spain would result in the second coming of Christ.
+Despite other religious orders being present and emphasizing conversion, the Franciscans were unique in that they believed their evangelization efforts, in addition to the creation of a "primitive apostolic church" in New Spain, would result in the second coming of Christ.

-Accordingly, this new wave of missionaries further established the Roman Catholic Church as a figurehead within New Spain and indigenous livelihood.
-Accordingly, the system of patronato real (royal patronage) allowed for the unprecedented privilege of the Spanish Crown in Church affairs in exchange for Spain's funding of missionary ventures abroad.
+This new wave of missionaries further established the Roman Catholic Church as a figurehead within New Spain and indigenous livelihood.
+The system of patronato real (royal patronage) allowed for the unprecedented privilege of the Spanish Crown in Church affairs, in exchange for Spain's funding of missionary ventures abroad.
 Through this system, the Spanish Crown and Roman Catholic Church grew in tandem economically, geographically, and politically, and created a strong foundation for the future of Spanish colonization, conversion, and capitalization.